r4victor/tenthousandmeters/content/blog/python_bts_05.md

 * A local variable shadows the global variable with the same name.

-Since all we need to be able to do with variables is to associate them with values and to get their values, you might think that the `STORE_NAME` and `LOAD_NAME` opcodes are sufficient to implement Python variables.
+Since all we need to be able to do with variables is to associate them with values and to get their values, you might think that the `STORE_NAME` and `LOAD_NAME` opcodes are sufficient to implement all variables in Python.
 This is not the case.
 Consider the example:

 ```python
 x = 1